opendatasoft/ods-documentation/source/other_resources/accessibility/accessibility.rst

 Since the |IAADA| and doesn't define the regulations, organizations are encouraged to use the **WCAG 2.0 level AA guidelines**.

-Therefore, the OpenDataSoft public facing content is **ADA compliant because it follows WCAG 2.0 - AA**.
+Therefore, the Opendatasoft public facing content is **ADA compliant because it follows WCAG 2.0 - AA**.

 We also have a |VPAT| accessible on demand.

-What does OpenDataSoft do for accessibility?
+What does Opendatasoft do for accessibility?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Here are a few examples of what the OpenDataSoft platform implements to improve accessibility:
+Here are a few examples of what the Opendatasoft platform implements to improve accessibility:

 * The decorative elements have WAI-ARIA attributes to avoid text-to-speech triggering
 * The images are tagged with alt attributes and meaningful titles